briansimiyuj/doctor-appointment-app/README.md

             a. view, edit, and delete the prescription if the  user is a doctor
             b. view, notify and export the prescription if the user is a patient

+    8. If `showViewPrescriptionModal` is true, create a ViewPrescriptionModal component and mount it on the PrescriptionsLTab component
+      a.
+Retrieve `closeModals` function from `Note Tab` context
+      b.
+Mount ModalHeader on ViewPrescriptionModal component and pass title and `closeModals` function as props

 ### Settings Context